yaahc/yaahallo.github.io/_posts/2019-04-04-other-operators.md

 - value categories (place vs value or lvalue vs rvalue)
 - indepth comparison between statements and expressions
 - the dangers of sequencing and exception safety
-- one small reason I'm in love with Rust

 Thank you all for reading, I hope you all enjoyed this as much as I enjoyed writing it.